The Line Between Polyvagal Theory and Trauma

 When our social cooperation system is working and downregulating our defenses, we feel calm.

 The same traumatic event can trigger different neuroceptive reactions.
 We know that traumatic events produce dissociation.
 To dissociate is to separate or break something.
-Often, what’s separated is, on the one hand, the account of the traumatic event and, on the other, the sensory characteristics.
+Often, the account of the traumatic event and the sensory characteristics are separated.
 For example, acoustic signals, smells, colors, and tastes.

 Today, we know that one of the most powerful triggers of neuroception (unconscious detection) is acoustic characteristics.